JDACS4C-IMPROVE/docs/content/quickstart-hpo-experiment.rst

         ]

 Make sure to set the hyperparameter space to what you desire.
 The upper and lower describe the bounds of the hyperparameter.
 Higher sigma causes more extensive mutations in the genetic algorithm.
-More about the hyperparameter file can be found in the (hyperparameter configuration file)[https://github.com/ECP-CANDLE/Supervisor/blob/develop/workflows/GA/README.md]
+More about the hyperparameter file can be found here: https://github.com/ECP-CANDLE/Supervisor/blob/develop/workflows/GA/README.md

 Supervisor setup